StreetDesignAI: Broadening Designer Perspectives Through Multi-Persona Evaluation of Cycling Infrastructure: Results

 Both ChatGPT and StreetDesignAI improved participants' ability to identify and articulate the needs of different cyclist personas, with stronger improvement observed under StreetDesignAI (Table \ref{tab:rq3-capability-comparison}).
 Persona need identification increased from baseline (M$=$3.27, SD$=$1.04) to post-ChatGPT (M$=$3.73, SD$=$0.78, W$=$48.0, $p=0.044$) and further to post-StreetDesignAI (M$=$4.12, SD$=$0.91, W$=$18.5, $p=0.0028$).
 Only StreetDesignAI produced a significant increase in confidence translating persona needs into design decisions (baseline M$=$3.27, SD$=$1.22 $\rightarrow$ post M$=$4.19, SD$=$0.75, W$=$25.5, $p=0.0045$), compared to ChatGPT's non-significant change (post M$=$3.81, SD$=$0.90, $p=0.063$).
 These findings suggest that while general-purpose AI tools may support initial awareness of diverse user needs, StreetDesignAI more effectively supports the translation of those needs into actionable design decisions.
+We note that this increased confidence reflects participants' self-reported perceptions rather than an objective measure of design quality; whether the resulting designs better serve diverse cyclist populations requires further validation (see Section~\ref{sec:limitation}).